ismaelgv/rnr/README.md

 ```

 ### Arch Linux
-There is available a package in the AUR
+A package is available in the AUR
 ([`rnr`](https://aur.archlinux.org/packages/rnr/)) to install latest version of
-*RnR* in Arch Linux.
+*RnR* on Arch Linux.

 # Options
 ```